seanfkiely/seanfkiely.github.io/_teaching/teaching_experience.md

 - **Philosophical and Social Foundations of Education** (EDU 120) 2017
 - **Introduction to Schools** (EDU 100) 2016

-You can find my teaching evaluation scores and comments from students [here](https://github.com/seanfkiely/seanfkiely.github.io/raw/master/files/Kiely%20Teaching%20Evaluations.pdf).
-You can find my teaching evaluation scores and comments from students <a href="https://github.com/seanfkiely/seanfkiely.github.io/raw/master/files/Kiely%20Teaching%20Evaluations.pdf">here</a>.
+You can find my teaching evaluation scores and comments from students <a href="https://github.com/seanfkiely/seanfkiely.github.io/raw/master/files/Kiely%20Teaching%20Evaluations.pdf" target="_self">here</a>.